 These urls will then point to your delete and reply functionality.
 A user is allowed to delete any of his own messages if he has delete-own-messages permission, and any messages if he has delete-any-messages permission.
 In order to reply, he must have write-messages permission.
 A message can only be deleted if no other messages refer to it.

-Add tree display (20%): Modify message summary so that it displays the messages as a tree.
+Add tree display (20%) : Modify message summary and message query so that they display the messages as a tree.
 You may find the Oracle-specific "CONNECT BY" feature to be useful here, although it is not necessary.